noahehall/theBookOfNoah/_datastructures.md

   - Example Stack ADT
     + properties
       - length: number of elements in stack
-      - top: the current position of the element at the top
+      - top: the current position (can sync with length) of the element at the top
       - empty: boolean
     + behavior
       - push: add element to top of stack and increment top
       - pop: remove and return element to top of stack and decrement top
       - peek: return element at top of stack
       - clear: remove all ements and reset top
+### Queue
+  - start on page 59
+  - skipped radix sort page 67